coldtype/coldtype/docs/tutorials/blender.rst

 That is, the idea here is to work in a more hybrid style.
 You want a gigantic piece of 3d type that uses the second stylistic set of a font?
 Blender won't help you, but Coldtype can: write a short script in Python, using Coldtype to create the vector, and — voila — you have a gigantic piece of 3d type that you can move around and add materials to, etc.

-__N.B.__ This means the point of a Coldtype script in Blender is not to return a ``DATPen`` or ``DATPens`` to a renderer, but to work interactively, creating or mutating existing objects available in the Blender data hierarchy in your project file.
+__N.B.__ This means the point of a Coldtype script in Blender is not to return a ``DATPen`` or ``DATPens`` from a Coldtype rendering function, but to work interactively, creating or mutating existing objects available in the Blender data hierarchy in your project file.

+__N.B.2__ Because Blender is the de-facto "renderer" in this situation, and because much of Coldtype’s codebase and dependencies are centered around rendering, it makes more sense to not use Coldtype in Blender, but to instead use __drafting__, a library that implements most of the core vector and text functionality of Coldtype.

 Getting it all set up is a bit of a pain, but worth it (if you’re doing anything with typography in Blender).